Research Scientist and Program Manager

 - Benchmarks the Denton County Transportation Authority’s transit modes’ cost efficiency and effectiveness against peer and similar transit agencies.

-- NCHRP Project 20-65 Task 64 — Guidebook on Health and Human Service Revenues as Public Transit Local Match (in press, Lead Author)
+- NCHRP Project 20-65 Task 64 — Guidebook on Health and Human Service Revenues as Public Transit Local Match (2015-2016, Lead Author, contractor’s report released)

 - This guidebook provides a helpful brief to respond to common questions and situations for determining and documenting match when the match comes from revenues associated with coordinated transportation.